iominh/minhongrails.github.io/_posts/2014-01-30-prettyprint-syntax-highlighting.md

 In a [previous post](/tech/2013/06/23/highlightjs-vs-syntaxhighlighter/) I compared HighlightJS vs Syntax Highlighter and went with HighlightJS because of its easier setup, improved performance, and great themes (I liked the Solarized - Dark theme).
 It's still a great library and I may change my mind yet again and switch back.
-However, once I switched to a Macbook Retina, the [Solarized Dark theme](http://design4.minh.io/tech/2013/06/23/highlightjs-vs-syntaxhighlighter/) didn't look that great, I think perhaps because of its dark blue contrasted with my light background.
+However, once I switched to a Macbook Retina, the [Solarized Dark theme](http://design4.minh.io/tech/2013/06/23/highlightjs-vs-syntaxhighlighter/) didn't look that great, I think because its dark blue contrasted with my light background.
 I also tried the lighter Solarized theme from [Octopress](http://octopress.org/docs/plugins/codeblock/) but it still didn't feel right.

-Anyway, long story short, I've decided that most readers/users are familiar with the syntax highlighting from Stack Overflow and Github, so I adopted Google Code Prettyify, which has a similar look and good performance.
+Anyway, long story short, I've decided that most readers/users are familiar with the syntax highlighting from Stack Overflow and Github, so I adopted Google Code Prettify, which has a similar look and good performance.
 The one issue I encountered was that all of my &lt;pre&gt; tags needed to have a classname of "prettyprint."
 However, as explained in [another post](tech/2014/01/29/regex-and-scripting-ftw/), I updated all of my posts through a simple Ruby script: